parsasharify/Complex-Network-linear-algebra/README.md

 # Complex-Network-linear-algebra
-In this project, the following steps are performed:  Introducing the concepts of complex networks and synchronization.
-Familiarity with Runge-Kutta tool and graph data structure.
-Measuring the degree of synchronization of graph using kuramoto order parameter.
-Rewiring algorithm implementation to improve synchronization.
+In this project, the following steps are performed:
+1)Introducing the concepts of complex networks and synchronization.
+2)Familiarity with Runge-Kutta tool and graph data structure.
+3)Measuring the degree of synchronization of graph using kuramoto order parameter.
+4)Rewiring algorithm implementation to improve synchronization.